tony-zg/crypto-app/README.md

 Live demo: https://glittery-praline-aa7466.netlify.app

-<p>This application uses an external api from Coingecko to show relevant cryptocurrency data that is included:
+<p>This reponsive application uses an external api from Coingecko to show relevant cryptocurrency data that is included:
 <ul>
  <li>Show a range of different cryptocurrencies</li>
  <li>Search specific cryptocurrency by its name</li>